trioscoet26/SmartWaste/README.md

 - Gamified community participation and leaderboard

 ### 💬 Sentiment Analysis Pipeline
-- Uses Groq NLP and `sentiment` library to process feedback
+- Uses Groq AI  and `sentiment` library to process feedback
 - Analyzes how citizens feel about area cleanliness
 - Detects early signs of dissatisfaction or praise
 - Provides actionable insights to improve services